 Portugal is quite a popular destination for people who want to move and work abroad.
-There are plenty of opportunities available in this Southern European country, and freelancers who move there often do so due to its warm, moderate climate, quality health care and general safety.
-Discover how you can freelancing from Portugal!
+There are plenty of opportunities available in this Southern European country, and freelancers who move there often do so due to its warm and moderate climate, quality health care, and general safety.
+Discover how you can get started with freelancing in Portugal!

 - Becoming a freelancer in Portugal